wizz13150/aiyabot/README.md

 # Customized version of the bot.
-Also require to install 3 extensions: ControlNet, Deforum and ADetailer.
+Also require to install 3 extensions: ControlNet (Openpose and IPAdapter), Deforum and ADetailer.
 # AIYA

 A Discord bot interface for Stable Diffusion